pmatulis/oasis/index.md

 ## Welcome

-Oasis Internal Arts offers classes in the Chinese healing arts (yiquan, liuhebafa, taichi, and qigong).
+Oasis Internal Arts offers classes in these Chinese healing arts: yiquan, liuhebafa, taichi, and qigong.
 Its mission is to serve as an oasis for the traveller of the modern world.
 People of all ages and body types are welcome here.